yanisidir/SDHCAL_PID_ANALYSIS/README.md

-Perfect 👍 Here’s the **full English translation** of your README, section by section, with nothing left in French:

----

 # SDHCAL PID ANALYSIS

 Particle identification (π⁻/K⁰/proton) and energy reconstruction in an SDHCAL (Semi-Digital Hadronic CALorimeter) from simulated datasets (1–130 GeV).